dfo-osdt/osp-docs/docs/guide/user-interface-overview.md

 #### 1 - User Information
 The User Information is the same information found in the [3.3.2 - User Profile](#3-3-2-user-profile) section.
 If you wish to make changes to this information please navigate to the User Profile Settings.

 #### 2 - Current Affiliation
+The Current Affiliation box states what organization you are currently affiliated with.
+If you wish to change your current affiliation:
+1. Click on the Current Affiliation field to select it.
+2. Press the backspace key to remove the old affiliation.
+3. Type in the name of your new affiliation.
+The system will attempt to filter down previously seen organizations.
+If your affiliation is not found you can add it:
+    1. Click the green "+" icon.
+    2. Populated the boxes with English then French name of the organization.
+    3. Click the "CREATE" button.
+4. Click on the organization name from the filtered list
+5. Click on the "SAVE" button.

 #### 3 - ORCID
+The ORCID box will display your Open Research and Contributor ID if present.
+If no ORCID is associated with your account then this box will be blank.
+To add your ORCID:
+1. Click the text box to select it.
+2. Type in your ORCID.
+3. Click the "SAVE" button.

 #### 4 - Save Button
+The Save button will confirm any changes made to your Author Profile section.
+The Save button is activated by clicking on it.

 #### 5 - Areas of Expertise